vedph/mqdq_mqutil/doc/ck-export-app.md

 24 from="#d001w675" to="#d001w675"
 ```

-In B, we find another order, following the distribution of data into layers (I prefix each entry with the corresponding entry number in A).
-I include the comments in the list.
-These comments are inserted to mark the start of a new set of data: there is one whenever a new item starts, a new part starts, or a new fragment starts.
+In B, we find another order, following the distribution of data into layers.
+In the following list, I prefix each entry with the corresponding entry number in A; I also include the comments.
+These comments are inserted on request to mark the start of a new set of data: there is one whenever a new item starts, a new part starts, or a new fragment starts.
 The item is recorded with its title and ID; the part with its role ID and ID; the fragment with its location.
 Should you need to, you can inspect items and parts by finding their ID in the database.

 ```txt
 <!--item VERG-eclo 00001 #d001 (95736d55-7b62-4898-879e-500087e0b73a)-->